 - I know you don't necessarily keep the traditional 9 to 5 work hours.
 Can you walk us through a typical day in the life of David Reath?

 Well it’s a little different depending upon the day of the week, but let me walk you through Monday.
 I usually get up between 5 and 5:30, have a cup of tea, and sit down at my desk and answer a few e-mails.
 I’m usually out of the house by 6:30 and on my way to the surgery center.
 If I have patients to round on in the hospital, I’ll leave earlier.
 Usually I operate from 7 to noon, or just before.
 This can involve anywhere from one to four cases.
 Then I’ll grab lunch and head to the office where I will see patients from 1 to 5.
 Most of the time, with dictation and office work, I won’t get home until about 6:30 or 7.
 Tuesdays and Thursdays are a little different because I operate all day.
 I try to get done by 3 or 4, so that I can get down to Oak Ridge to row!

 - I understand you're a man who can cook!
 What meal would you make to show off your culinary skills?
 Anything Iron Chef worthy?

-Well, although I am certainly not Iron Chef worthy, I do like cooking Chinese.
+Well, although I am certainly not Iron Chef worthy, I do like cooking Thai and Chinese.
 So, I’d probably cook Hot and Sour soup, spicy cucumbers, and Kung Pao Chicken.
 Alternatively, I’d spend the day with the smoker doing a brisket or chickens.